bensutherland/impute_workflow/README.md

 ```

-### 0X.
-Inspect concordance of shared loci in parents and offspring ###
-- #TODO
-- #TODO: do the above again with offspring wgrs and panel, then save out as above into `05_compare`
-- #TODO: move this down

 ### 03. Concatenate parent panel loci into parent wgrs only data ###
 Prepare the parent wgrs-only file to be combined: